Fall Getaway to Michigan's Little Traverse Bay

 Healing waters lured steamship tourists to Harbor Springs in the late 1800s, but today it's known as a first-rate gallery and golf destination.
 The area is also prime color-tour country, its bluffs featuring vistas of fall leaves and long views of Lake Michigan.
 M-119, the main road that connects Harbor Springs and Cross Village, twists north over rolling hills to form the famed Tunnel of Trees.

-Legs Inn Servers wearing embroidered Polish folk dress deliver cold pints and huge platters of pierogi at this Cross Village eatery with an outdoor garden.
+Servers wearing embroidered Polish folk dress deliver cold pints and huge platters of pierogi at Legs Inn, a Cross Village eatery with an outdoor garden.

-Tom's Mom's Cookies Dense confections, each the weight of a deck of cards, boast flavors like chocolate with dried cherries or oatmeal butterscotch.
+At Tom's Mom's Cookies, dense confections, each the weight of a deck of cards, boast flavors like chocolate with dried cherries or oatmeal butterscotch.

 Pond Hill Farm

 No one does shoreline like Charlevoix, where three lakes (Round Lake and lakes Michigan and Charlevoix) connect like big blue pearls.
-Autumn light warms downtown's boutique-lined Bridge Street, where visitors peek at bronze sculptures and works of art hung in the windows of galleries, such as Elements and North Seas Gallery.
-Moms browse designer kids’ clothes at Ga Ga for Kids.
+Autumn light warms downtown's boutique-lined Bridge Street, where visitors peek at bronze sculptures and works of art hung in the windows of galleries.

-Earl Young Houses Sloping roof lines and fairy-tale flourishes mark an enclave of 26 stone "mushroom houses."
+Sloping roof lines and fairy-tale flourishes mark the Earl Young houses, an enclave of 26 stone "mushroom houses."
 The Charlevoix Visitor's Bureau supplies maps of the whimsical stone homes built by Earl, a local architect.